datawithdanny/8-week-sql-challenge/_pages/about.md

 If you would like to contribute to this 8 Week SQL Challenge website or volunteer as a data community mentor - please get in touch with me anytime.
 I really appreciate any assistance and always enjoy meeting amazing people who have the same drive and motivation to help others!

-Please consider joining me at [Data With Danny](https://www.datawithdanny.com) or perhaps gifting a course to a friend or someone in need!

-You can also support me via <a href="https://www.paypal.me/datawithdanny">PayPal</a> - this really helps me continue working on my purpose so I super appreciate your support and care.
+You can support me by purchasing [Serious SQL](https://bit.ly/3gWUT2G) or by donating to my <a href="https://www.paypal.me/datawithdanny">PayPal</a> - this really helps me continue working on my purpose so I super appreciate your support and care.
 Thank you!

 From your friendly data mentor,
 Danny :)